-Also, check out this pretty penthuse we JUST SOLD in the St Lawrence neighbourhood: A Panoramic Penthouse Perch In The St Lawrence Neighbourhood!
+Also, check out this pretty penthouse we SOLD last year in the St Lawrence neighbourhood: A Panoramic Penthouse Perch In The St Lawrence Neighbourhood!

 Can the personable engaging and service successful Urbaneer team become the realtors of choice for you or someone you love?
 We’d be delighted to guide you in securing the best of the best Toronto real estate.

 With a multi-disciplinary education in housing – and 28 years of experience in the property market – Steve and his team believe the search for a Home requires engagement on sensory, intellectual and emotional levels.
 In fact, it’s how we’ve become top producing realtors.

 & The Innovative Urbaneer Team